-1. Develop a written plan and blueprints that detail the activities and projects to be completed.
+- 1. Develop a written plan and blueprints that detail the activities and projects to be completed. - a.

-- a.
 Utilize a written plan that details the activities and projects to be completed. - b.
-Perform written occupational objectives in the special project. - Assess accomplishment of objectives. - a.
+Perform written occupational objectives in the special project. - 2.
+Assess accomplishment of objectives. - a.
 Prepare daily written assessment of accomplishment of objectives. - b.
 Present weekly written reports to the instructor in activities performed and objectives accomplished. - 3.
 Utilize a set of written guidelines for the special project. - a.
 Develop and follow a set of written guidelines for the special project.

-Course Number and Name: ELT 292 (1-6), Supervised Work Experience I is designed to integrate the student's technical studies with industrial experience.
+ELT 292 (1-6) Supervised Work Experience I

+This course is a cooperative program between industry and education that is designed to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of 1 semester credit hour (sch) per 45 industrial contact hours.
 (1-6 sch: 3-18-hr externship)